Departments of Economics and International Development, LSE

 I work on the shifting global economy and the rise of the east.
 My current writing is on global hegemony and world leadership in global economic policy-making.
 I think of my empirical research as seeking to make large things visible to the naked eye.

+At LSE I am Senior Fellow at LSE IDEAS.
 I am Tan Chin Tuan Visiting Professor in the Economics Department at the National University of Singapore.
-May-June 2010, I was visiting professor of economics at Tsinghua University, Beijing; April 2011, Nanyang Technological University, Singapore.
 I served on Malaysia’s National Economic Advisory Council, 2009-2011.

 PLACES I UPDATE